ajayrandhawa/Cryptolocker/README.md

 # Cryptolocker

-Blackcat Crypto is open source Crypto-Locker.
-Blackcat Crypto is developed in Visual C++.
+Crypto is open source Crypto-Locker.
+Crypto is developed in Visual C++.
 It has features encrypt all file, lock down the system and send keys back to the server.
 Multi-threaded functionality helps to this tool make encryption faster.

 Using a powerful 256-bit encryption algorithm, Once a file is encrypted, File is completely useless without the password.
 It simply cannot be read.